Skip to content

 👉 Periods mark the start of a new cycle.
 During this time, the body sheds unused uterine lining.
 Hormone levels, particularly estrogen and progesterone, are relatively low, resulting in a lower basal temperature.

-The follicular phase (pre-ovulation)
+Basal temperature during the follicular phase (pre-ovulation)

 Duration: Until ovulation, approximately 14 days in a 28-day cycle, but this can vary.